 Under Luxembourg law, there are no specific requirements as to arbitrator independence, impartiality and/or disclosure of potential conflicts of interest.
-As seen in 4.4 Challenge and Removal of Arbitrators, since Luxembourg case law confirms that the grounds for challenging an arbitrator are limited to those used to challenge a judge, it is considered that the disclosure requirements of a judge also apply to an arbitrator is obliged to disclose facts that may raise doubts as to their impartiality and independence.
+As seen in 4.4 Challenge and Removal of Arbitrators, since Luxembourg case law confirms that the grounds for challenging an arbitrator are limited to those used to challenge a judge, it is considered that the disclosure requirements of a judge also apply to an arbitrator (Article 523 NCCP).
+On that basis, an arbitrator is obliged to disclose facts that may raise doubts as to their impartiality and independence.